Buffalo Philharmonic Orchestra extends its virtual programming through end of 2020-21 season - Artvoice

 Much popular music of the past 100 years has Blues at its heart and soul, influencing countless artists like Eric Clapton, The Beatles, and Led Zeppelin.
 The BPO and vocalist Shayna Steele pay tribute to the musical legends who sang their way into history including Bessie Smith, Billie Holiday, Ma Rainey, and Louis Armstrong with songs like “House of the Rising Sun,” “Nobody Knows When You’re Down and Out,” “Baby Won’t You Please Come Home,” and more.

-DVOŘÁK’S SERENADE
+DVO?ÁK’S SERENADE

 Tue May 11, 7pm